Alexander Graham Bell

 Bell's father, grandfather, and brother had all been associated with work on elocution and speech, and both his mother and wife were deaf, profoundly influencing Bell's life's work.
 His research on hearing and speech further led him to experiment with hearing devices, which eventually culminated in his being awarded the first U.S. patent for the telephone, on March 7, 1876.
 (Note: From (Black 1997): "He thought he could harness the new electronic technology by creating a machine with a transmitter and receiver that would send sounds telegraphically to help people hear.")
 Bell considered his invention an intrusion on his real work as a scientist and refused to have a telephone in his study.
 (Note: After Bell's death his wife Mabel wrote to John J. Carty, an AT&T vice-president, and commented on her husband's reluctance to have a phone in his study, saying "[of the statements in the newspapers] ... publishing of Mr. Bell's dislike of the telephone.
 Of course, he never had one in his study.
 That was where he went when he wanted to be alone with his thoughts and his work.
 The telephone, of course, means intrusion by the outside world.
 And the little difficulties and delays often attending the establishment of conversation... did irritate him, so that as a rule he preferred having others send and receive messages.
 But all really important business over the telephone he transacted himself.
 There are few private houses more completely equipped with telephones than ours ... and there was nothing that Mr. Bell was more particular about than our telephone service ...
 We never could have come here [to Beinn Bhreagh] in the first place or continued here, but for the telephone which kept us in close touch with doctors and neighbours and the regular telegraph office ...
 Mr. Bell did like to say in fun, "Why did I ever invent the Telephone," but no one had a higher appreciation of its indispensableness or used it more freely when need was—either personally or by deputy—and he was really tremendously proud of it and all it was accomplishing.")

 Many other inventions marked Bell's later life, including ground-breaking work in optical telecommunications, hydrofoils, and aeronautics.
 Bell also had a strong influence on the National Geographic Society and its magazine while serving as its second president from 1898 to 1903.
+For National Geographic, Bell wrote under the pseudonym H. A. Largelamb, an anagram of his name.

 Beyond his work in engineering, Bell had a deep interest in the emerging science of heredity.
 His work in this area has been called "the soundest, and most useful study of human heredity proposed in nineteenth-century America ...
 Bell's most notable contribution to basic science, as distinct from invention."